In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is compassion.

-I was inspired to write about compassion because recently one of my managers expressed her view that “too much compassion is paternalistic”.
-I already have no respect for her or her opinions, but I thought I’d take a closer look at why that statement is so completely messed up.
+I was inspired to write about this after my manager expressed her view that “too much compassion is paternalistic”.
+She’s useless, but I thought I’d take a look at why that statement is so messed up.

 Google defines compassion as “sympathetic pity and concern for the sufferings or misfortunes of others.”
 I’m not satisfied with that definition, so on to the Merriam-Webster dictionary: “sympathetic consciousness of others’ distress together with a desire to alleviate it.”
 Ok, getting warmer.

 Next, I turned to the entry on Wikipedia, which I was less than impressed by.
 It contains the line “Expression of compassion is prone to be hierarchical, paternalistic and controlling in responses.”
 The reference cited is Paul Gilbert’s The Compassionate Mind, and while I haven’t read that book yet, I have strong doubts about whether it would be likely to include a line like that.

 With a Google search, I found the lines “Because compassion is concerned only with the suffering of others and can operate cognitively without sharing the other’s experience, we think it is prone to hierarchical responses, that is, providing care or support in a patronizing way placing the giver in a controlling position over the receiver… There is a long history of more dominant cultures having compassion for those who are suffering and expressing that compassion in paternalistic and controlling ways” in Expressing Empathy (lead author Elizabeth Segal).